dschuurman/jtmap/README.md

 The `jtmap.conf` file contains configuration information that should be setup before launching the program (if unsure, it should work "out of the box" using the defaults).

-Configure WSJT-X so that the UDP server is set to the IP address where JTmap is running (if it's the same machine, use the local loopback interface: 127.0.0.1).
-Launch JTmap and start WSJT-X and wait for contacts to be displayed in a pop-up window showing a map of the contact.